DanielKonsek/sd-simulate-Readme/README.md

 ## Getting Started

 ### Prerequisites
-In order to use this tool you will need to install Python as well as Graphviz
+In order to use this tool you will need to install Python as well as Graphviz on your device

 * The latest version of Python can be found [here][python-url].
 * The latest version of Graphviz can be found [here][graphviz-url].